Table of Contents

 Diabetic retinopathy is a treatable eye disease that can be prevented, and controlled if detected at an early stage.
 However, if not treated in time, it can lead to serious consequences such as loss of vision.
 It is therefore important to have regular visits to your ophthalmologist.

-Dr Parth Shah is a Sydney based ophthalmologist who specialises in treating eye diseases in patients of all ages.
+Dr Parth Shah is an ophthalmologist in Canberra who specialises in treating eye diseases in patients of all ages.
 He has affiliations with renowned hospitals and medical institutions, and is committed to providing the highest level of care for all of his patients, using the latest technology.